 “Building on the legacy of the late Dan L. Duncan, who started Enterprise in 1968, Teague has remained loyal to the founder’s values of hard work, integrity, and perseverance, with an uncompromising commitment to safety,” the bureau says in a release.

-Other Texans far better than Teague.
+Other Texans share Teague's accolades.
 As Fortune magazine once observed, Michael Dell’s leadership style revolves around “vision, inspiration, curiosity, and ultimately passion.”
 And as it turns out, employees of Round Rock-based Dell Technologies Inc. are equally passionate about their company’s chairman and CEO.

 The Upslide ranking puts Dell in seventh place, one spot behind Facebook’s Mark Zuckerberg.
 The data shows Dell enjoys a 97 percent approval rating from employees of Dell Technologies.